Please Rate This Article:

 What does Free Shipping really mean?

-Basically free shipping is a tool used for marketing.
+Basically, free shipping is a tool used for marketing.
 It is where an online retailer removes the charges that a customer would normally pay for shipping where an order is eligible for this.
-Please not that in this statement the word “eliminate” doesn’t feature.
+There are exceptions to this rule, such as placing an order on Walmart for $35, then you will get free shipping, which may not even be possible if Walmart did not get huge shipping discounts through their shipping carriers.

 It doesn’t matter how large an online retailer is they cannot absorb the cost of genuinely providing free shipping.
 Somebody has to pay and it doesn’t have to be the customer (on the surface).
 There are other components to the supply chain and they can apply pressure there.